 George C. Marshall Filmography

 A collection of films featuring George C. Marshall.
-The videotapes are housed in the archives at the George C. Marshall Foundation Research Library.
+They are housed in the archives at the George C. Marshall Foundation Research Library.
+Films may be viewed by researchers in the Reading Room during regular business hours.

 George C. Marshall Memorial Committee Collection